Preparing Your CV - updated for 2021

-The selection process for a particular position really begins when you forward your Curriculum Vitae (CV) to an organisation or to the search and selection consultancy representing it.
-At senior level it is unlikely, unless you are applying for a public sector role, that you will be asked to complete an application form.
-Therefore, you will need an up to date CV.
+The selection process for a particular position really begins when you forward your Curriculum Vitae (CV) to an organisation or to the recruitment company representing it.
+At senior level it may be unlikely, unless you are applying for a public sector role, that you will be asked to complete an application form.
+Although online recruitment processes are now more prevalent and you may have to complete an application wholly through their website.
+You will need an up to date CV.

 Before preparing your CV take a moment to consider what it is for and who will read it.
 The answer to these questions should be obvious: the purpose of a CV is to get you an interview; it will probably be read by HR professionals, employers who are hiring and recruitment consultants.

-You should consider the following when preparing your CV: What it should include The format What HR Professionals/Hiring Managers are looking for Who is going to read it
+You should consider the following when preparing your CV: What it should include The format What the Hiring Manager is potentially looking for Who is going to read it